beecho01/material-symbols/README.md

 ```
 - Select the category "Lovelace".
 - Select "ADD".
+- Confirm the repository now appears in your HACS custom repositories list.
+Select "CANCEL" to close the custom repository window.
+- In the HACS search, type "Material Symbols".
+- Select the "Material Symbols" Respository from the list.
+- Install the Repository.
 - Open your "configuration.yaml" via File editor or other means.
 - Add the following, save and restart Home Assistant.
 ```